Stable coresets: Unleashing the power of uniform sampling: Applications

 This result provides the first coreset construction based on uniform sampling for the Jaccard metric.
 Prior work implies a strong coreset of size $\tilde{O}( \epsilon^{-4} k^2)$, because it holds for $k$-median in $\ell_1$ by \cite{DBLP:journals/ml/JiangKLZ24}, however its construction algorithm must read the entire dataset.

-\paragraph{Approximation algorithms for \texorpdfstring{$k$}{k}-median.} In metric spaces that admit stable coresets through uniform sampling, we can employ the framework introduced by Kumar, Sabharwal, and Sen~\cite{DBLP:conf/focs/KumarSS04} and further refined for additional metric spaces by Ackermann, Bl{\"{o}}mer and Sohler~\cite{DBLP:journals/talg/AckermannBS10}.
+\paragraph{Approximation algorithms for \texorpdfstring{$k$}{k}-median.} In metric spaces that admit stable coresets through uniform sampling, we can employ the framework introduced by ~\cite{DBLP:conf/focs/KumarSS04} and further refined for additional metric spaces by ~\cite{DBLP:journals/talg/AckermannBS10}.
 These papers design approximation algorithms for $k$-median in metric spaces that have the property that for every instance $P$, a $1$-median of $P$ is approximated (with high probability) by an optimal, or approximately optimal, solution for a uniform sample $Q \subseteq P$.
-We restate the main theorem in~\cite{DBLP:journals/talg/AckermannBS10} using stable coresets, and it can now be applied to several metrics where it was previously unknown, including Hamming, Kendall-tau and Jaccard, thereby extending existing $1$-median algorithms to the more general $k$-median problem.
+We restate the main theorem in~\cite{DBLP:journals/talg/AckermannBS10} using the language of stable coresets, and it can now be applied to several metrics where it was previously unknown, including Hamming, Kendall-tau and Jaccard, thereby extending existing $1$-median algorithms to the more general $k$-median problem.